Notice: This page requires JavaScript to function properly.

 In the pharmaceutical market, there's inflation!

-The supplier company said we urgently need to set a minimum price for the product - 10 units.
+The supplier company informed us that we must urgently establish a minimum price of 10 units for the product.
 So your task will be to update the table so that the price, which was previously less than 10, becomes 10.
-You can do this using the UPDATE
+You can do this using the UPDATE statement.

 Everything was clear?